Susi Kentikian: 2005–2007

 Kentikian was discovered as a professional boxer at an exhibition fight during qualifications for the World Amateur Boxing Championships.
 At the beginning of 2005, she signed a three-year contract with the Hamburg boxing promoter Spotlight Boxing, a joint venture of Universum Box-Promotion, focusing on young athletes.
 In future years, she was coached by Universum trainer Magomed Schaburow.
-Kentikian started her professional career on 15 January 2005, with a win by unanimous decision over Iliana Boneva of Bulgaria on the undercard of German female boxing star Regina Halmich.
+Kentikian started her professional career on 15 January 2005, with a win by unanimous decision over Iliana Boneva on the undercard of Regina Halmich.
 Over the next 14 months, Kentikian won nine of her eleven fights by knockout.
 Her unusually high knockout percentage, rarely seen in lower female weight classes, began to draw attention.
-On 25 July 2006, she won her first belt, the International German flyweight title, against Daniela Graf by unanimous decision.
-In her first international title fight on 9 September 2006, Kentikian beat Maribel Zurita from the United States with a fourth round technical knockout for the WIBF InterContinental Flyweight title; the fight was stopped when Zurita was cut over the left eyebrow.
+On 25 July 2006, she won her first championship, the International German flyweight title, against Daniela Graf by unanimous decision.
+In her first international title fight on 9 September 2006, Kentikian beat Maribel Zurita with a fourth round technical knockout for the WIBF InterContinental flyweight title; the fight was stopped when Zurita was cut over the left eyebrow.

 In her 15th professional bout, Kentikian fought for her first world championship in Cologne, Germany, on 16 February 2007; it was also her first time headlining a fight card.
-She won by a ninth-round technical knockout against Carolina Alvarez of Venezuela, thereby winning the vacant WBA Flyweight title.
-Alvarez took unanswered punches in most of the rounds and was bleeding heavily from her nose, and the referee eventually stopped the fight in round nine in concern for Alvarez's health.
+She won by a ninth-round technical knockout against Carolina Alvarez, thereby winning the vacant WBA female flyweight title.
+Alvarez took unanswered punches in most of the rounds and was bleeding heavily from her nose, prompting the referee to stop the fight in round nine out of concern for Alvarez's health.
 Six weeks later, on 30 March 2007, Kentikian made her first title defense.
-Before a crowd of 19,500 in the Kölnarena, she fought on the undercard of an exhibition bout between German comedian Stefan Raab and WIBF World Champion Halmich.
-Kentikian beat María José Núñez from Uruguay with a third-round technical knockout.
+Before a crowd of 19,500 in the Kölnarena, she fought on the undercard of an exhibition bout between comedian Stefan Raab and WIBF world champion Halmich.
+Kentikian beat María José Núñez with a third-round technical knockout.
 Núñez was knocked down in round two and Kentikian finished the fight one round later with a right cross followed up by combinations that left Núñez defenseless on the ropes, causing the referee to step in.